 The Open Door Mentorship program offers: mentoring, discussion groups, workshops, enrichment/social events, tutoring, speakers/presenters, field trips, student success coaching and internships.

 Parking for students is available at no cost in any of the lots on campus.
 “Handicapped Only” and “No Parking” spaces are clearly marked.
 There is no parking along roadways on campus.
 The campus-wide speed limit is 20 mph.
 The LLCC Police Department handles all parking and traffic violations.
 This department follows a comprehensive traffic and parking enforcement program.
-All fines are payable in the LLCC Finance Department, located on the main floor of Menard Hall.
-All fines not paid or appealed within 10 business days will be treated as a debt owed to the college.
-Students are asked to observe all signs in the parking area and to drive carefully.

 The LLCC Police Department, located in Sangamon Hall South, assists students and provides a safe and secure learning and working environment for the entire college community.
 Officers are on duty 24 hours per day, seven days per week.
 They can be reached directly by calling 217-786-2278 or by calling the college switchboard at 217-786-2200.
 The department also offers many courtesy services, such as escorting students to their vehicles and a vehicle assistance program.